MatisseBE/vatglasses-converter/readme.md

 This are all the sectors with their corresponding owners and sectorlines (borders).
 From the GNG ESE, copy all **sector data** to this file as shown in the example.
 It may include comments.

-**Important** Make sure to only include sectors from your vACC!
+(**Important** Make sure to only include sectors from your vACC!
 You can do this by either excluding them from this txt file (CTR+F) OR filter them out later in the script with your own code.
-You should also leave out GND and DEL sectors.
+You should also leave out GND and DEL sectors.)
+This should no longer be necessary but use caution.

 ### 'File with sectorslines for airspace.txt'
 This file will contain the **border coordinates** from ESE.
 Take a look at the example.